cocorico8/Hypervisor-Phantom-python/README.md

 <details>
 <summary>For advanced users who want to create a single-file executable...</summary>

-This project is set up to be compiled into a single, standalone binary using **PyInstaller** or **Nuitka**.
+This project is set up to be compiled into a single, standalone binary using **Nuitka**.
 This is useful for distributing the tool without requiring users to have Python installed.
 The setup is automated with GitHub Actions, but you can also build it locally.

 #### 1. Prerequisites